MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/2-exercise-create-branch-alice.md

     git commit -a -m "Add style for cat pictures"
     ```

-1. At this point, Alice wants to make her style available to everyone else, so she switches back to `main` and does a pull in case anyone else has made changes:
+1. At this point, Alice wants to make their style available to everyone else, so they switch back to `main` and do a pull in case anyone else has made changes:

     ```bash
     git checkout main
     git pull
     ```

 1. The output says that the `main` branch is up to date (in other words, `main` on Alice's computer matches `main` in the shared repo), so Alice merges the `add-style` branch into the `main` branch by using `git merge --ff-only` to perform a fast-forward merge.
-Then, Alice pushes `main` from her repo to the shared repo:
+Then, Alice pushes `main` from their repo to the shared repo.

     ```bash
     git merge --ff-only add-style